 After you complete the enrollment forms, a representative from Apple will call and/or email you in order to verify your enrollment information and continue the enrollment process.

 After verification, you will receive a confirmation email.
 This email will also include steps for you to pay for your Apple Developer Program membership.

-- Note: If you are an accredited institution, government entity, or non-profit organization, you may be eligible for an application fee waiver.
+If you are an accredited institution, government entity, or non-profit organization located in Brazil, China, Japan, the United Kingdom, or the United States, you may be eligible for a membership fee waiver.

 Invite Guidebook to Your Account

 Once you have completed the enrollment process, please invite Guidebook as an Admin to your App Store Connect account.
 Admin access is necessary in order create push certificates and provisioning profiles, both of which are needed to submit your app and keep it up-to-date.